fireship-io/fireship.io/hugo/content/lessons/typescript-design-patterns/index.md

 ```
 ### Builder

 The builder pattern is a creational design pattern that lets you construct complex objects step by step.
-It JavaScript, we can achieve this with method chaining.
+In JavaScript, we can achieve this with method chaining.

 {{< file "typescript" "software.ts" >}}
 ```typescript